bereyhi-courses/genai-utoronto/_lectures/L19_EBM_Part1.md

 tldr: "EBMs - Part 1"
 stat: lec
 # for lectures stat: lec
-description: This is the first lecture on EBMs: we talk about Boltzmann distribution and how we could use it to build a distribution model from an arbitrary computational model.
+description: This is the first lecture on EBMs.
+We talk about Boltzmann distribution and how we could use it to build a distribution model from an arbitrary computational model.
 We call such models EBMs.
 videoID: WjxDgS8j6RY
 hide_from_announcments: false
 ---